Copyright and Peer-to-Peer File Sharing

 Periodic Review of Plan and Assessment Criteria

-- The Vice President of Technology/CIO and the Vice President of Student Services will do an annual review of the number and severity of peer-to-peer violations during the past year.
+- The Vice President of Technology and Development, Chief Information Officer, and Vice President of Student Services will do an annual review of the number and severity of peer-to-peer violations during the past year.
 They will determine if changes in disciplinary procedures or educational materials are needed.

 - Information Technology staff, under the direction of the Chief Information Officer, will review technical deterrents annually to determine if these deterrents remain effective in limiting undesirable traffic.